The Strangerhood: Strangerhood Studios

 Strangerhood Studios is a series of shorts, each about one or two minutes long, featuring the characters of The Strangerhood.
 The story, however, departs from the main plot of The Strangerhood.
 For example, the characters are back in the outside world, not trapped on Strangerhood Lane.
 Strangerhood Studios was created when the Independent Film Channel asked Rooster Teeth Productions and machinima artist Paul Marino to create six shorts for television broadcast.

+Only Sam, Dutchmiller, and Catherine from the original cast have recurring roles.
+Wade is seen in a potential promotional poster as the "funny sidekick"; he also appears in another poster for a romance-themed pitch, along with Tovar.
+Nikki is mentioned in a phone conversation.
+Starting from episode 4, every Strangerhood character, except for Tovar, appear in the mini-series.

 Characters

 As with Red vs. Blue, The Strangerhood features a cast of diverse characters, each skewed in different ways and to varying degrees.
 Their natures are summed up by the Omnipotent Voice in episode 2 when it booms "Silence, assorted stereotypes!".
 There are nine main characters, and a small number of supporting characters.

 Sam is the straight man of the series, often serious in comparison to the other residents; he often describes the situations the residents find themselves in as being ridiculous.
 Wade, Sam's housemate, is a stereotypical stoner, with bloodshot eyes and memory problems, and is frequently confused by events.
 Dr Chalmers is an elderly, curmudgeonly intellectual, frequently irritated by his fellow residents.
 Tovar is a confused ethnic minority, with a silly accent and a penchant for doing foolish things.
 Dutchmiller is a yuppie stereotype, enthusiastic about everything alternative.
 Catherine is a stereotypical dumb blonde, who uses other people to her own ends.
 Nikki is a teenager who is curious as to what is actually going on.
 Griggs is a stereotypical "tough guy" with camouflage facepaint and a highly aggressive attitude, and is Nikki's biological father in the present time.